 Review activity regularly.
 Bankers call this “due diligence,” and you can’t overstate its importance.
 Monthly statements are a good place to start.
 And with today’s online technology, you can easily review your bank or card activity frequently, even when you’re on the go.
 With tablets and phone apps it can take just a few moments while waiting for a meeting to ensure there are no irregular transactions.
 And transactions can often be imported into your financial software for quick sync and review.

 Establish and follow internal controls, including separation of duty protocols (signers, reviewers, etc).
 These measures can be perceived as a burden, but the risk of not following them is far greater.
-To learn more, check out this blog.

 Question and validate all emails.
 Look for inconsistencies.
 Does the request seem valid?
 Is it from a known source?